oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 7. In the **Development** section, click **SQL**.

 8. If a help note is displayed, click the **X** button to close it.
+Clear the worksheet.

 9. On the worksheet, paste the following SQL script: